thomasfady/Synology_SA_20_25/README.md

 To fix this vulnerability, I advise addressing two points:

-- Fix the XSS by encode output during the activity log rendering
+- Fix the XSS by encoding output during the activity log rendering
 - Ask the old password to modify the administrator account

 ## SQLite Injection

 ### Explanation

-The same endpoint as the XSS one is vulnerable to an SQLite Injection.
+The same endpoint as the XSS one is vulnerable to SQLite Injection.
 I identify a way to get access to shared folders file by using this injection.
-I'm searching a way to upload file to be able to trigger my old reported vulnerability : **Unauthenticated RCE with root privileges in DSM and SRM**" .
-This vulnerability is not fixed on SRM and require only to be able to write on the disk.
+I'm searching for a way to upload a file to be able to trigger my old reported vulnerability: **Unauthenticated RCE with root privileges in DSM and SRM**".
+This vulnerability is not fixed on SRM and requires only to be able to write on the disk.

-On DSM, the sharing feature allow to define an upload folder but I didn't found this on SRM.
+On DSM, the sharing feature allows defining an upload folder but I didn't find this on SRM.

 ### Exploitation